crewocd/git-cli/README.md

 # github-cli
 How to use github cli

+# git clone repo_link
+you can clone the repo to your computer

 # git add .
 this command adds a change in the working directory to the staging area